ArronaxKP/openhack-containers/challenge-4.md

 Give it a neme -> next ... next ... next -> finish

-Fix permission.
+Or we could have created it using the Azure CLI: `az keyvault create --name admiral-team2-kv --resource-group rg-aks-rbac`

+Fix permission (we did this after creating the service principal).
 By default we should change it to use Azure Based Access Roles -> __Open key vault__ .
-Then go to the __Access Policies__ on the left hand side and tick the radial box `Azure role-based access control (preview)`
+Then go to the __Access Policies__ on the left hand side and tick the radial box `Azure role-based access control (preview)`.
+We could have done this when we created it via the UI or if we

 Now we need to add the team as a Azure Key Vault Administrator. __Open key vault__ .
 Then go to the __Access Control (IAM)__ on the left hand side and and __+Add -> Role Assignment -> Select Key Vault Administratory Role (preview) -> And select team 2__